-Greta Amend is a german actress, director, lecturer, former casting director, artist, and producer for film and theatre.
+Greta Amend is a german actress, director, lecturer, researcher, former casting director, artist, and producer for film and theatre.

-Between 1990 and 1992 she continued her studies with Anatolij Vasil`jev at the Theatre of Dramatic Arts in Moscow.
+Between 1990 and 1992 she continued her studies with Anatolij Vasil`jev at the Theatre School of Dramatic Arts in Moscow.
 With the International Theatre Centre Akt-Zent and the GITIS Academy Moscow she studied from 1996 to 1998 in the Masterclass "Acting and Directing", including most acting and directing techniques based on the Russian school.
-Amongst her teachers were Prof. Vassili Skorik, Prof. Jurij Alschitz and Prof. Sergej Issayev.
+Amongst her outstanding teachers were Prof. Vassili Skorik, Prof. Jurij Alschitz and Prof. Sergej Issayev.

 Gretas substancial education as performing artist is enriched by her participation in the international theatre and film directing workshops of Künstlerhaus Bethanien which enjoyed cult status in the Berlin of the early 90´s.
 Greta studied with directors Krzysztof Kieślowski, Andrej Wajda, Peter Palitzsch, Thomas Schulte-Michels, Ruth Zapora, Sergej Ashkenasy, Yoshi Oida and Wojiech Marczewski.
 Additional private lessons involved comprehensive Michael Chechov scene work with Israel Olshan, and extensive repertoire work with actors from Peter Stein´s former ensemble of Schaubühne Berlin.
 Amongst her film training teachers were danish director Henning Carlsen and Rae Allen.